XYplorer-Scripts/HTMLImagePreview/README.md

 1. [Download](./HTMLImagePreview.xys?raw=true)
 2. Run
 3. If the current selection or list pane contains images they will be shown.
-4. [Optional] There are some configuration options which can be access by loading the script with ` Load 'HTMLImagePreview.xys', '*', 'f';`
+4. [Optional] There are some configuration options which can be accessed by loading the script with ` Load 'HTMLImagePreview.xys', '*', 'f';`

 #### Requires
 + XYplorer with scripting enabled.